arbor-sim/arbor/doc/cpp/morphology.rst

 Cell morphologies are required to describe a :ref:`cppcablecell`.
-Morphologies can be constructed directly, or read from a number of file formats; see :ref:`cppcablecell-morphology-construction` for details.
+Morphologies can be constructed directly, or read from a number of file formats; see :ref:`cppmorphology-construction` for details.

 Morphology API
 --------------